-- To a large food processor, add the dates (and liquid), cooled sweet potato pieces, oats, cocoa powder, applesauce, peanut butter, coconut sugar, vanilla extract, baking powder and salt.
+- To a large food processor, add the dates (and liquid), cooled sweet potato pieces, oats, cocoa powder, applesauce, peanut butter, erythritol, vanilla extract, baking powder and salt.
 Blend well until completely mixed, for about 2 minutes, stopping to scrape down sides as needed.
 You want a creamy mixture, with no chewy chunks of oats.

 - Stir in the chocolate chips, but DO NOT BLEND.
 (I remove the blade and stir them in right in the food processor.)